wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 **Adding products is a simple process.**

 = To Add a product to an existing post: =
-*  Go into the full edit mode for the post (Post/Edit then select the post).
+*  Go into the full edit mode for the post or page (Post/Edit then select the post).
 *  Under the Content editor, there will be a box called Amazon Product In a Post Settings.
 Maximize it if it is not already fully visible.
 *  There are 3 sections to fill out, Active, Location and ASIN (See below for adding via Shortcode).
 *  If Active is checked, the product will be live if the post is published.